 While precedents for haiku can be found throughout the history of Japanese poetry, stretching back to the Kojiki and Nihongi (c.
 700s), it was not until the development of haikai renga in the 1500s and 1600s that “haiku” proper began to take form.
 Haikai renga was a popular variety of linked-poem, in which a group of poets collaboratively wrote a 36-link poem together.
 To begin, the 1st poet offers a 5-7-5 hokku (starting verse), to which the 2nd poet responds with a 7-7 wakiku, together making a tanka.
 Then the 3rd poet responds to the 2nd in 5-7-5, and the 4th to the 3rd in 7-7, and so on, for a total of 36 stanzas.
 Significantly, the link between stanzas is not typically narrative driven, or “sensibly” constructed from “signifying statements” (in terms of Western linguistics).
 Rather, they are constructed from fragments which have a “suggestive sensibility” when combined: which are symbolically sympathetic to one another.

 While haikai poets did not often write standalone tanka, every renga began with a tanka, made from the hokku and the wakiku, and when excerpted is a kind of tan’renga (‘short-linked poem’).
 Writing tan’renga can be a good way to get familiar with both haikai and tanka as forms, so I thought—why don’t we write one together?
 It requires absolutely no prior knowledge or study.
-All you need to do is take my hokku, written a few years back;
+All you need to do is read the following hokku (one of mine);

 dawn, even i consider crowing